kabirvirk51/kabirvirk51/README.md

 - 🌐 Outside my main focuses, I'm exploring cybersecurity through CTF (Capture The Flag) challenges, diving into machine learning with Python, and venturing into game development using Unity and C#.

-- 🤖 Fueled by an unwavering passion for embedded systems and robotics, I'm on a mission to conquer intricate challenges and leave a meaningful imprint on the world.
+- 🤖 Fueled by an unwavering passion for embedded systems and machine learning, I'm on a mission to conquer intricate challenges and leave a meaningful imprint on the world through Embedded Machine Learning and robotics.

 - 🛠️ My toolkit includes: